Learn Finnish

 All official decisions are subject to a fee.

-Language certificates: YKI and VKT
+Language tests: YKI and VKT

 Two students sit in the front row, one looking at the teacher and the other at a computer.

-Integration training
+Integration training for immigrants

 Two students walking and talking in the corridor.